tushartushar/halifax/README.md

 ## Nova Scotia ID Card
 While living in Nova Scotia, it is recommended that you obtain a Nova Scotia Identification card.
 The ID is very useful as it will include both your date of birth and your picture.
 Identification cards can be obtained from `Service Nova Scotia`.

+## Weather

+Halifax has an eastern-maritime climate, which means that Winter temperatures are higher and summer temperatures are lower than those encountered in towns farther inland.
+Summers are short and warm whereas Winters are considerably cold and longer.
+Also, Sunshine is less common in Halifax than in most Canadian cities.
+From June to August days become warmer and warmer.
+Temperatures can rise above 30°C, especially between July and August.
+Late fall and winter tend to be cold and wet.
+The temperature in winter typically ranges between (-10 °C to 0 °C).
+The Winter season, though not as extreme as it is in Provinces like Alberta and Ontario, tends to feel harsh due to the effects of the westerly wind.
+Daylight decreases from November onwards and days 'become shorter'.
+One can start seeing snow from early November to late April.
+It is highly advisable to take necessary precautions against wind chill, which is the cooling sensation that is caused by the combined effect of temperature and wind.
+Our bodies warm a thin layer of air near to our skin, known as the boundary layer, on calm days in order to insulate us from the temperature outside.
+This protection is eliminated by the wind when it blows, exposing our skin to the elements.
+Our bodies require energy to build up a fresh layer.
+Our skin temperature will decrease if successive layers are continually blown away, making us feel colder.

+## Winter Apparel

+Several international students tend to make a mistake of purchasing winter clothing from their home nations, due to competitive prices, before travelling to Halifax.
+While this might work in some instances, it's highly recommended to purchase Winter clothing in Canada.
+Popular brands include Columbia, Helly Hensen and The North Face.
+There are great deals during Black Friday sales, which occurs in late November, during which you can buy jackets, gloves and boots which are vital to deal with snow and black ice.

 ---